 This Brioche Loaf Bread Recipe turns out an enriched yeast dough that is soft and buttery with a nice tender crumb.

-But in my opinion, the best way to enjoy sliced brioche bread is in a BLT.
+But in my opinion, the best way to enjoy sliced brioche bread is when it’s used in a sandwich, especially a BLT.
 There’s something heavenly about the combination of buttery bread with crispy bacon, cold lettuce, juicy sliced tomatoes, and creamy mayonnaise.

 - 2 tablespoons granulated white sugar

-- 1/2 cup unsalted butter, softened, cut into tablespoons
+- 1/2 cup (1 stick) unsalted butter, softened and cut into tablespoons

 - 1 teaspoon water